tytydraco/yessleep/out/Karens_Come_In_All_Shapes_And_Sizes_But_So_Do_Monsters.md

 I glanced back out the window to amuse myself, thinking now that I had just done the stupidest thing possible.
 Honestly, why would I trust my own assumptions- I was clearly drunk... right?

 As I glanced at the mall, I rubbed my eyes and my heart dropped...
-The mall suddenly disappeared and it was replaced with some kind of fake varient.
+The mall suddenly disappeared and it was replaced with some kind of fake ripoff version that had this slight red hue.

 I turned back to the cops and tried to tell them but as I turned, I was greeted with 2 demonic faces staring back, laughing at my reaction.